GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-rando.rst

 Only external public PDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-On Geotrek-rando V2 website, only PDF imported with filetype "Topoguide"will be used and not autogenerated.
+On Geotrek-rando V2 website, only externally imported PDFs with the "Topoguide" file type are used, rather than autogenerated PDFs.

 .. md-tab-set::
     :name: only-external-public-tabs